Building Efficient Mobile Navigation with jQuery

 Ajax .load()

-There are two different pieces to this effect which I’ve neatly broken up.
-The code below is our first bit which closes the navigation menu and slides the total document window all the way to the top.
-We want to replace the inner body content with a small loader animation, and users can’t see this if they were looking at the bottom of the page.
+There are two different parts to this effect, which I’ve neatly separated.
+The code below closes the navigation menu and slides the document window to the top.
+We replace the inner body content with a small loader animation, which users can’t see if they are at the bottom of the page.

 closeme();